saylesss88/mdbook-rss-feed/README.md

 Frontmatter is optional.
 Without it, entries only include the chapter title, book name, and date/time. (varies by RSS reader)

-With frontmatter, you can customize those fields and add author and description:
+With frontmatter, you can customize those fields and add author and description, the same frontmatter works for all syndications:

 ```yaml
 title: Debugging NixOS modules